Same-sex marriage in Germany: Second Merkel Government

-Bundestag vote and Bundesrat approval (2017)
+Bundestag vote and approval

-In late June 2017, whilst answering audience questions at a public forum in Berlin, Chancellor Angela Merkel unexpectedly stated that she hoped the question of same-sex marriage would be considered as a decision of conscience.
-This was widely interpreted to mean that she would allow a conscience vote in the Bundestag on the matter, without party whip control by the Union parties.
-Shortly after her statement, several politicians, including SPD leader Martin Schulz, pressured for a vote to be held in the last week of June during the final legislative session before summer recess.
-On 27 June, both Union parties (CDU and CSU) announced that they would allow their lawmakers a conscience vote, although they opposed a vote being held before the federal election.
+In late June 2017, whilst answering audience questions at a public forum in Berlin, Chancellor Angela Merkel unexpectedly stated that she hoped the question of same-sex marriage would be put to a conscience vote.
+This was widely interpreted to mean that she would allow a vote in the Bundestag on the matter without party whip control by the Union parties (CDU/CSU).
+Shortly after her statement, several politicians, including the Leader of the Social Democratic Party, Martin Schulz, pressured for a vote to be held in the last week of June during the final legislative session before summer recess.
+On 27 June, both Union parties announced that they would allow their lawmakers a conscience vote, although they opposed a vote being held before the federal election.
 The SPD de facto breached the coalition agreement and planned on voting with the opposition parties to legalise same-sex marriage.
 On 28 June, SPD, Green, and Left members of the Legal Affairs Committee voted to schedule a plenary vote on the bill proposed by the Bundesrat in 2015, outvoting CDU/CSU members.
 The Greens and The Left withdrew their own respective bills.